 The festival’s headliners included Nepathya, who performed courtesy of the Finland–Nepal Friendship Association, and Don Johnson Big Band, one of the top names in Finnish hip hop.
 Nepathya was not the only band from Nepal to appear at the festival, however, as the James Lhomi Group performed in Caisa thanks to an invitation made by the Wycliffe Bible Translators.
 Festival visitors also got to enjoy shows by La Kinky Beat from Spain, Vietnamese saxophonist Dac Thien Quyen & Trio Töykeät and Indian-English Bhangra rockers Kissmet.
 The festival’s roster was rounded out by Paukkumaissi, much to the enjoyment of children and the young at heart.

 2005 was the tenth anniversary of World Village Festival, and to celebrate, the festival was turned into an annual event.
 The festival’s factual programme was also significantly expanded.
+The festival was held in Kaisaniemi, 28–29 May.

 The festival’s main theme was environment, which was especially evident in the Amazonas exhibition, hosted inside a large tent on Railway Square, and in the various environmental CSOs assembled around it.
 Over a hundred performances were seen over the weekend, including international highlights Cheb Balowski from Spain, Chilean reggae band Gondwana, Somali-English Maryam Mursal and Senegalese hip hop outfit Bogostyle.